aanker/xwordlist/docs/index.md

 The `xwordlist.conf` file included in the GitHub repository contains commented out examples of the usage of each option.

 For more information about setting configuration options, see the [expanded help page](/help).
+Also, be sure to check out the various [recipes pages](/resources/#recipes) which provide options you can paste directly into your configuration file to do common activities.

 ## License